Babulo, Uato-Lari: Traditional Faith

-The majority of the inhabitants of Babulo officially follow the Catholic religion, as in entire East Timor.
-In the whole commune of Viqueque, only 52 inhabitants professed to following the traditional faith of Timor, worshipping natural spirits and ancestors.
+The majority of the inhabitants of Babulo officially follow the Catholic religion, as is the case in the rest of East Timor.
+In the whole commune of Viqueque, only 52 inhabitants professed to following the traditional faith of Timor, a form of animism worshipping natural spirits and ancestors.

 Nevertheless, the traditional religion still has a deep impact, although it is emphasised that even before the arrival of the Catholic missionaries, there had never been a worship of "rock and tree" (uato no kai) but of the God of Creation Wula′ Lara (known also as Ulu Lara).
 In the faith of Timor, this god created the world and placed chosen people on Earth in order to control (ei) and tame (masi) the land.
 A long time before these Chosen Ones arrived, people lived without rules and regulations (ikutame, garteme).
 From the time the Chosen Ones took over control of the land, behavioural norms and practices for a social and moral order were established.
 The descendants of the Chosen Ones, the Clan of the Daralari, have the duty to uphold this order by the continuation of the holy (luli) norms and practices.
 They influence the interplay of the clans and houses and define the rituals and social life.